-It’s an important piece of postpartum recovery to consider in light of A study reported in March, 2017 by Gitta et al that showed a significant difference in quality of life, presence of low back pain, and in urinary incontinence (i.e. leaking pee during coughing, sneezing, etc) between those without diastasis and those with it.
+It’s an important piece of postpartum recovery to consider in light of a study reported in March 2017 by Gitta et al that showed a significant difference in the quality of life, presence of low back pain, and urinary incontinence (i.e., leaking pee during coughing, sneezing, etc) between those without diastasis and those with it.

 How to minimize diastasis recti during pregnancy

-- Sit and Stand in Good Posture: Biomechanist Katy Bowman, founder of Nutritious Movement and author of many books including Move Your DNA, teaches that mama and baby alignment are connected.
+- Sit and stand in good posture: Biomechanist Katy Bowman, founder of Nutritious Movement and author of many books including Move Your DNA, teaches that mama and baby alignment are connected.
 In other words, the way you position your pregnant body will affect how your baby is positioned, and that affects how your baby presses out on your abdominal and down on your pelvic muscles.
 The way you sit and stand can raise or lower pressure inside your core which then puts more or less pressure on your already-stretched-out muscles.
 The less pressure pushing outward on your abdominal wall while it’s already working to hold a baby in place, the better!

-- Splint Your Abs: According to Kelly Dean, core rehab specialist and founder of The Tummy Team in Camas, Washington, USA, splinting your abdominal muscles with a therapeutic grade binder that’s designed for pregnancy can help minimize diastasis during and after pregnancy.
+- Splint your abs: According to Kelly Dean, core rehab specialist and founder of The Tummy Team in Camas, Washington, USA, splinting your abdominal muscles with a therapeutic grade binder that’s designed for pregnancy can help minimize diastasis during and after pregnancy.
 Wrapping the abs is an ancient tradition, but in modern times we understand that splinting shouldn’t be done without restorative, rehabilitative exercises.
 Otherwise a “crutch” and codependence effect may occur.

-- Avoid Elective Cesarean Section: Having a C-Section can save your life and that of your child’s.
-However, you should know that the incidence of diastasis was significantly higher in those who underwent cesarean section than in those who underwent vaginal delivery (Int Urogynecol J. 2020, Feb, Wang et al
+- Avoid elective cesarean section: Having a C-Section can save your life and that of your child’s.
+However, you should know that the incidence of diastasis was significantly higher in those who underwent cesarean section than in those who underwent vaginal delivery.
+Int Urogynecol J. 2020, Feb, Wang et al

 How to treat diastasis recti after birth